Beyond Autistic Burnout

 Are you weak?
 Is this your fault?
 It doesn’t help that certain people (your boss, partner, parent, ex-therapist, the other moms) make little comments along those lines.

 Because, let’s face it, your brain feels like it’s been scraped out and replaced with a thick fog.
+You keep forgetting basic things, like the names of common objects.
 You can’t manage the dishes and schedule appointments and find the kid’s shoes and get yourself food, and remember litter for the cat.
-I mean, who can keep track of all of that???
+I mean, who can keep track of all that???

-Some days, just getting out of bed feels like a triumph.
+Some days, just getting out of bed feels like an accomplishment.

-And even one thing on your schedule means the whole day is shot
+And even one thing on your schedule means the whole day is shot.
+Or the whole week.

 You can take zero stress.
 Zero pressure.
 Every “little” thing is a BIG FRIGGIN’ DEAL.